isss-apps/workshop/README.md

 ### Prerequisites

-Both binaries should be placed on `$PATH` depending on your OS.
+All binaries should be placed on `$PATH` depending on your OS.

 #### Minishift
 [Download latest beta](https://github.com/minishift/minishift/releases/tag/v1.0.0-beta.4)